TrueOsiris/pirsnap/README.md

   From these I create timelapse vids and I move the actual jpgs elsewhere, hence keeping my rasp clean.
 It has a 64GB sd anyway, so it can hold about 2 months without touching the folder.
+- On the nas where the pics arrive btsynced, I have 2 cronjobs:
+   59 23 * * * /bin/timelapse
+   00 01 * * * /bin/timelapse_full
+  These create timelapse avi's using mencoder.
+I've added the bash scripts.
 - I'm using 2 rasps as a construction site supervisor as anti-theft system and to create a timelapse video of our house being built.